Think you have what it takes to be a National Quilters Circle Ambassador? Apply here!

 Fabric painting!
 Oh I am in love with that!
 I have also started teaching the Tucker University in my shops.
 I love the Deb Tucker/Studio 180 rulers and technique sheets.
 I have been able to go in different directions with my personal quilts now with these rulers.
-I have also been learning new quilting techniques on the longarm and really starting to my my personal spin on my own designs.
+I have also been learning new quilting techniques on the longarm and really starting to my personal spin on my own designs.

 What’s your favorite type of fabric to work with?

 Quality fabrics and batiks.
 I like them all.
-I am a traditionalist, but I am expanding in the the batiks more and more now.
+I am a traditionalist, but I am expanding in the batiks more and more now.

 What would you say to someone who’s just getting started in quilting?